romkatv/powerlevel10k/README.md

 [Prezto](https://github.com/sorin-ionescu/prezto), and can also be installed using [antigen](https://github.com/zsh-users/antigen).

-Look like a bad-ass.
+Be a badass.
+Get more out of your terminal.
 Impress everyone in 'Screenshot Your Desktop' threads.
 Use powerlevel9k.

 ![](http://bhilburn.org/content/images/2015/01/pl9k-improved.png)